 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
 9. (a) A short term action plan shall be prepared as part of the utility’s IRP, and shall cover a three (3) year period beginning with the IRP submitted pursuant to this rule.
-The short term action plan is a summary of the preferred resource portfolio and its workable strategy, as described in 170 IAC 4-7-8(b)(8), where the utility must take action or incur expenses during the three (3) year period.
+The short term action plan is a summary of the preferred resource portfolio and its workable strategy, as described in 170 IAC 4-7-8(c)(9), where the utility must take action or incur expenses during the three (3) year period.

 (b) The short term action plan must include, but is not limited to, the following: